 * some immigration offices will differ in their charges slightly.

-If your arrive via plane and are entitled to 30 days free visa then you do not have to pay anything.
+If you arrive via plane or land and are entitled to a 30 days free visa then you do not have to pay anything.

 If you are applying for a 60 day Thai visa at an embassy or consulate of Thailand then you will need to pay USD $35 approx. The visa fee will change slightly between consulates and embassies in different countries depending on local "administration" or "processing" fees.